ibm-cloud-docs/assistant/dialog-slots.md

 You can provide users with a way to exit a slot if they cannot answer it correctly after several attempts by using Not found conditional responses.
 In the catchall response, open the JSON editor to add a counter context variable that will keep track of the number of times the Not found response is returned.
 In an earlier node, be sure to set the initial counter context variable value to 0.

-In this example, the service asks for the pizza size.
+In this example, your assistant asks for the pizza size.
 It lets the user answer the question incorrectly 3 times before applying a size (medium) to the variable for the user.
 (You can include a confirmation slot where users can always correct the size when they are asked to confirm the order information.)

 Check for: @size
 Save as: $size